slint-ui/slint/README.md

 ## Demos running in WebAssembly Simulation

-Click on the screenshot to see the WebAssembly simulation
+Click on the screenshots to run the WebAssembly simulation

 | Printer Demo | Widget Gallery |
 |--------------|----------------|